ethersphere/swarm-docs/contents/introduction.rst

 of the crypto 2.0 vision for web 3.0.

 Swarm is a decentralised document storage solution.
-It is deeply integrated within ethereum and provides one of the most prominent base layer services: data storage and content distribution.
+It is deeply integrated within ethereum and provides one of the most prominent base layer service: data storage and content distribution.
 It is free and self-sustaining via its incentive structure implemented as ethereum smart contracts.

 This document provides you with:

+* information on how to run and configure a local swarm node
+* how to connect to the test network
+* how to store and access content on swarm
+* basic intro to the swarm architecture and basic concepts like swarm hash and swarm manifest
+* command line tools relevant to swarm
+* API documentation for the http swarm proxy
+* API documentation for the bzz RPC module
+* how to register swarm domains with the Ethereum Name Service
+* how to debug and report issues

 Background
 =================